aardappel/lobster/docs/source/language_spec.md

 test folds to a constant (side effects of `e` are kept). `e` is not evaluated more than once.

+Unlike a conversion (see Conversions), the test never binds an inference variable, which would make it true by construction.
+Where the static type of `e`, or `T`, still has one, the result is decided as above only if no type the variable could be bound to later changes it, and is an error ("`is` cannot test a value whose type is not known yet") otherwise.
+So after `let n = nil`, before any use determines its type, `n is int` is false and `n is int?` is a nil check, since `int?` never exists, but `n is string` is an error, as is `v[0] is int` after `let v = []`.

 `typeof x` for a variable `x`, or `typeof T` for a type, is an `int` typeid identifying the type in the program's type table (`typeof int` is always `0`).
 Typeids convert to `int`; comparing typeids of different static types